Britain defends detention of journalist's partner

 She added, however, that an independent reviewer was looking into the police conduct.

-As interior minister, May said she was briefed in advance that Miranda might be stopped but added that she did not decide who the police detained.
+As Home Secretary, May said she was briefed in advance that Miranda might be stopped but added that she did not decide who the police detained.
 The United States said Britain gave it a "heads up" but it did not ask for Miranda to be questioned.

 Snowden, who faces criminal charges in the United States, has been granted a year's asylum by Russia.